© January 2016, L.D. Wilson Consultants, Inc.

 vegetarian, raw food and fasting regimens.
 For much more information about this diet, click on the Slow Oxidizer Diet Plan.

 2. Only spring water or carbon-only filtered water to drink.
 Adults need about 2-3 quarts daily.
 If you need more, most likely your water is not hydrating your body well.
 For example, reverse osmosis water is cleaner, but does not hydrate the body nearly as well as the others above.
 Please avoid drinking it.
 Also, be sure to avoid alkaline water systems, “drinking water” or tap water.

 3. An improved lifestyle.
 Loads of rest is the single most important lifestyle change.
 For some other details, click on The Healing Lifestyle and many other articles on this website about lifestyle.

 4. About 7 or 8 nutritional supplements.
 These must be targeted and individualized using a properly performed and properly interpreted hair mineral analysis.
 For more information, click on Nutritional Balancing And Why I Use It.

 5. A detoxification protocol is helpful, though perhaps not always needed.
 This involves the use of a near infrared sauna and perhaps coffee enemas or colonic irrigation.
 This is included with all nutritional balancing programs.
 For some general information about these procedures, click on Detoxifcation Procedures.

-6. A meditation-observation exercise that is extremely centering and grounding.
+6. The pushing down exercise.
+This is extremely healing and powerful.
 Click on Meditation to learn more about this excellent and simple procedure.

 7. Shifts in your attitudes and perspectives on life, when needed.
 Attitudes of forgiveness, letting go, positive attitudes, gratitude, spirituality or prayer can speed up healing greatly.
 Several articles on this website such as Letting Go and others discuss how important these can be for healing.